 This 2 Week Croatia Itinerary is not for the slow traveler, but for the ambitious tourist who wants to see as much as possible in a short amount of time.

+It covers the length of the country from north to south, starting in Zagreb and ending in Dubrovnik.
 The route travels mostly along the coast, with eight stops in total, and can actually be done in either direction.

 Those planning a first time trip should also read our advice on preparing for a Vacation to Croatia.
-Additionally, travelers visiting other countries in Europe can use our tips for planning European Vacations
+Additionally, travelers visiting other countries in Europe can use our tips for planning European Vacations.

 When planning a 14 Day Croatia Itinerary, it is essential to stay on top of the details.
 We recommend using our Travel Planning Printables to ensure nothing slips through the cracks!